-Yes, a fillet of wild Alaskan sockeye and coho salmon are both that unmistakable shade of red-pink.
+Filets of sockeye and coho salmon, two popular types of wild Alaskan salmon, are both that unmistakable shade of red-pink.
 They’re both healthy, clean sources of protein with nutritional benefits you can’t easily find elsewhere.
 And perhaps most importantly, they’re both delicious.

 But with all that they share in common, wild Alaskan sockeye and coho salmon have some key differences that we think you will want to understand when you’re choosing between which species of salmon you’ll be making for your next meal.

-Here are the key differences between sockeye and coho that we think you need to know:
+Here are the key differences between sockeye and coho salmon that we think you need to know:

 Sockeye, otherwise known as red salmon, earned this colorful nickname because its flesh is a vibrant, saturated red.
 This makes it the most photogenic of salmon, from a food photographer’s standpoint!
 It’s distinctive color also makes it the easiest to identify, if you’re new to salmon or new to identifying fish fillets in general: When you see a fillet of richly-hued fish, you can bet your money that it is a fillet of wild sockeye.